-The Board of Directors ("the Board") of Ornapaper Berhad ("ORNA") recognizes and subscribes to the importance of the principles and recommendations set out in the Malaysian Code on Corporate Governance 2012 ("MCCG 2012").
+The Board of ORNA recognizes and subscribes to the importance of the principles and recommendations set out in the Malaysian Code on Corporate Governance 2012 ("MCCG 2012").
 The Board is firmly committed that accountability and transparency at every level of the organisation is essential in safeguarding assets, enhancing shareholders' value and maintaining strong financial performance.

-The Board is pleased to provide the following statement which outlines the main corporate governance that has been in place throughout the financial year ended 31 December 2014.
+The Board is pleased to provide the following statement which outlines the main corporate governance that has been in place throughout the financial year ended 31 December 2015.